 The migration was straightforward.
 The types were the work.

 The USGS GeoJSON feed returns a deeply nested structure — feature collections with coordinate tuples, optional felt reports, nullable magnitudes, alert levels, and a dozen fields that only appear on significant events.
-The original codebase accessed all of it with implicit any, which meant runtime errors were invisible until they hit the browser.
+The original codebase accessed all of it with implicit any.
 The charts quietly rendered NaN.
 The map silently skipped malformed coordinates.
+No errors, no warnings — just wrong data.

 // types/earthquake.ts — the single source of truth